muratk3n/thirdwave/en/tweets/2020/week29a.md

 ---

-The irony is the Clintons created the conditions for some of Bam's policies, so in effect they torpidoed themselves, indirectly through Obama's low popularity.

----

 Dukakis was destroyed by that image.
 At least that was the conclusion at the time.
 Reagan "the cowboy" along with HW had won the Cold War and here is this guy looking like a wimp..
 Clinton must have woved